top of page

 Weddings

-Includes all meet ups, a rehearsal, the usual legal documentation, use of my PA system and signing table and chairs for the duration of your ceremony.
+My wedding package includes all meetings, a rehearsal, the usual legal documentation, use of my PA system and signing table and chairs for the duration of your ceremony.
 Your ceremony can be as long or short as you'd like, and we can include special wedding traditions or culturally significant rituals that make your wedding day extra memorable.

 Travel fees apply for ceremonies more than 50km outside of Hobart.